o3de/o3de.org/content/docs/userguide/network-replicas-data-sets.md

+description: ' Use DataSet objects in &ALY; to synchronize a state across the network. '
+slug: network-replicas-data-sets
+title: Datasets
+---
 # Datasets<a name="network-replicas-data-sets"></a>

 You can use `DataSet` objects to synchronize the state of a session across the network\.
 When a value in the dataset changes, the updates are propagated automatically\.
 Datasets can be of any type, but they must support the assignment and comparison operators\.
 Your `DataSet` declaration can specify a custom marshaler\.
 If you do not specify a marshaler, the `DataSet` object uses `GridMate::Marshaler<T>`\.